Gospel: John 6:1-15

 What do you most appreciate in your life?
 How hard did you work for those items or qualities?
 Do you deserve those items or qualities?

 Is it a gift or a right?
 We Americans seem to work harder to gain the good things in life.
 Yet, if we were asked what we cherish the most, we would point to those things that cannot be earned.
-Ultimately, the question of falls to the our inner character.
+Ultimately, the question falls to our inner character.
 Are we self-giving or self centered?

-Jesus presented such a choice to crowd he fed with bread and fish.
+Jesus presented such a choice to the crowd he fed with bread and fish.
 He gave them a sign.
 But was it a sign of faith or a sign of birthright?

 Popular Translation